 If you are reading this and you attend a church that does not have a single mom’s ministry that meets on a regular basis, start there.
 Begin the dialogue with a pastoral team member who can begin a program.
 Single mom’s outreaches begin the evangelism process.
 Single mom’s ministries begin the discipleship process.
 We must have both to change lives.
 I’m thankful for the many, many, many single moms whose lives are touched because churches across the nation see the need to minister to single mothers.
 I’m thankful for the current and former single moms…and the friends and family members of single moms….who are stepping up to begin this dialogue with their church leaders about how to be the hands and feet of Jesus.

 Let us help you.
-Visit www.thelifeofasinglemom.com for more info on How to Start a Group, or tell us about your current single mom’s ministry and let us help you grow it to reach more single moms in your community.
+Visit www.thelifeofasinglemom.com for more info on How to Start a Group, Grow an Existing Group, Find a Group to Attend, or tell us about your current single mom’s ministry and let us help you grow it to reach more single moms in your community.
 No single mom should walk alone.